 Packing your Kilimanjaro kit is one of the most important steps on the way to a successful climb.
 The Web is full of travel recommendations, however, most of them inevitably fail to explain why a certain piece of equipment is a must-have while others may be left at home.

 We have compiled our packing guide so that even a complete novice could use it as a reference, though some recommendations might be obvious to seasoned mountain climbers.
-Also you can find more information about Kili climbing in this article.
+Also, you can find more information about Kili climbing in this article.

 Most items mentioned in this article are absolutely necessary.
 Those regarded as comfort enhancers have been marked as “optional”.

-Useful tips for packing your Kilimanjaro kit
+Useful tips for packing your Kilimanjaro clothing and kit

 Here are some tips for how to pack for climbing Kilimanjaro: